sanjayankur31/ankursinha.in/content/20181202-neurofedora-update-week-48.rst

 Personal views
 ===============

-Personally, I'd prefer if we only provided Free/Open source software.
+Personally, I'd prefer if we only provided software that support Free/Open source eco systems.
 The use of proprietary software in science, while currently necessary, should be avoided.
 Yes, it may make things a little harder to start with, but the Free/Open source tools that will be used will be accessible by all.
 Overtime, just like the Free software community, the eco system will mature.

 A example case is the use of Microsoft products that is common in developed countries where universities can afford their licenses.
 In developing countries, this is not the case.
 They cannot always afford these fees.
-The solution, of course, is to use LaTeX_ which is free for all to use, extend, study, and share.
+A solution, of course, is to use LaTeX_ which is free for all to use, extend, study, and share.
 Similarly, while universities and laboratories in developed countries may be able to pay for MATlab licenses, this financial requirement